finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 Connecting to the data API
 ==========================

-In order to use the data API, we will need an RPC connector and an instance of the API class.
+In order to use the data API, we will need an RPC transport and an instance of the API class.
 Here is how to set them up for a browser-based app:

 .. code-block:: JavaScript